fedcloud-eu/edudns-doc/docs/quickstart.rst

 ***************************************

-For automation, it is useful to update IP address via command-line or API, e.g. for assigning IP in installation script.
+For automation, it is useful to update IP address via command-line or API, e.g. for assigning IPs in installation scripts.
 Simply send a request to the URL, e.g. using ``curl`` command will update the IP address of the hostname to the actual host (where the command is executed):